ghonk/catlearn.suppls/README.md

 ncats <- length(unique(labs))
 ```

-Then set the model parameters.
+Next, setup the model parameters.
 The design pattern for `catlearn` is called a *stateful list processor*.
-This means we provide the model with a list that contains all of the models hyperparamters and it will return to us a similar list that includes the model's learned parameters (weights).
+This means we provide the model with a list that contains all of the model's hyperparamters and it returns a similar list that includes the model's learned parameters (weights).

 ``` r
 # construct a state list